enz091218/WCSorteo/replit.md

   - Grid updates automatically when bombo selector changes
   - Responsive design: 6 columns on desktop, 3 on tablet, 2 on mobile
   - Hover effects with cyan glow and subtle lift animation
+- **2025-11-21**: Changed bombo selector from dropdown to button interface:
+  - 4 individual buttons for Bombo 1, 2, 3, and 4
+  - Active button highlighted with cyan glow (#00d9ff)
+  - Improved visual feedback and easier navigation
+  - Responsive button sizing for mobile/tablet/desktop

 ## User Preferences
 - Spanish language throughout